 What is SUBOXONE®?

-SUBOXONE Film is a prescription medicine that contains the active ingredients buprenorphine and naloxone.
-It is used to treat adults who are dependent on (addicted to) opioids (either prescription or illegal).
+SUBOXONE is a prescription medication that contains the active ingredients buprenorphine and naloxone.
+It is used to treat adults with opioid use disorder.

 How does SUBOXONE® work?